AllForNothing/harbor/Setup_doc_website.md

 A  quick start to developing the "website" project:

-*Preconditions*
+**Preconditions**
-Install  go, make, node
+-Install  go, make, node

-Install HUGO, note: you need to install the extension version
+-Install HUGO, note: you need to install the extension version

-*Run the Harbor website locally*
+**Run the Harbor website locally**
 Step 1: Clone project  and fork it to your github namespsce.
 `git clone https://github.com/goharbor/website.git`
 `cd website`